 Lead Beneficiary: International Association of Regional Development Institutions “IARDI” (Ukraine) has a strong partner and expert network, extensive experience in strategic planning and development of feasibility studies, basic research, development of strategic documents, including such strategically important documents as “Carpathian Euroregion Strategy 2020”, “Slovak-Ukrainian Cross-Border Cooperation Strategy 2020”.

 Applicant 1.
-Road Service in Zakarpattia oblast (Ukraine) is a state organization with 36 employees-engineers of transport infrastructure, competences for reconstruction and construction of highways and bicycle roads at the regional level and with the relevant experience of previous international projects.
+Service for restoration and development of infrastructure in Zakarpattia oblast (Ukraine) is a state organization with 36 employees-engineers of transport infrastructure, competences for reconstruction and construction of highways and bicycle roads at the regional level and with the relevant experience of previous international projects.

 Applicant 2.
 Self-government of the Szabolcs-Szatmár-Bereg region (Hungary) has experience in regional development and strategic planning, including in the development of transport infrastructure, project and financial management within the Carpathian Euroregion 2020 project and other international projects.